nasa-jpl-memex/image_space/imagespace/README.md

 2. Then [install Girder from a Git checkout](http://girder.readthedocs.org/en/latest/installation.html#install-from-git-checkout).

    Note: After any changes to the ImageSpace code, it is necessary to rebuild it by running `grunt` from the top level Girder directory.

-3. Install the ImageSpace plugin using `girder-install`
+3. Install the ImageSpace plugin using `girder-install`.
+Note that you need the extra `imagespace` to link to the correct subdirectory of your checkout.
   ```bash
 girder-install plugin -s /path/to/image_space/imagespace
 ```